Learning Correlated Astrophysical Foregrounds with Denoising Diffusion Probabilistic Models: Results

 \subsection{Stacked tSZ profiles}

 {31^{\prime} \times 31^{\prime}} Besides the visual inspections mentioned above, we compare the profiles of the tSZ signals from \diffusionmodel{} with \agora.
 To this end, we use the tSZ simulations and extract $\tszcutoutsize$ cutouts centered at the locations of pixels $i$ that fall within a given SNR threshold (A,B) defined as $A\sigma_{T} < | T_{i} - \bar{T} | \le B\sigma_{T}$, where $\bar{T}$ and $\sigma_{T}$ represent the mean and the standard deviation of the simulated tSZ map.
 Specifically, we pick regions in the following SNR ranges: (a) $5-10\sigma$, (b) $10-20\sigma$, and (c) $\ge 20\sigma$.
 Note that the simulated maps are free from instrumental noise, and hence the noise corresponds to the tSZ-confusion noise \citep{raghunathan22b} from the other haloes present in the map.
 The number of haloes picked from \agora{} and \diffusionmodel{} simulations agree within 5-10\% for the first two cases, but the difference is slightly higher ($\sim 19\%$) for the high SNR case.
 The larger discrepancy for the high SNR case arises from the difficulty in properly capturing the statistics of the massive clusters with the patch size used for training.
 We discuss this further in the subsequent sections.
-In Figure ~\ref{fig_tsz_stacks}, we present the radial profile of the stacked tSZ signals as a function of radius from the center.
-In the figure, black corresponds to the radial profile from \agora{} and blue corresponds to \diffusionmodel{} simulations.
-In the top panels, we also show the difference between \agora{} and \diffusionmodel{} in yellow, and in the bottom panels, we present the ratio.
-As evident from the figure, radial profile of the tSZ signals from \diffusionmodel{} agrees with the ones from \agora{} to within 8\%.
-We also note that the radial profiles from both \agora{} and \diffusionmodel{} simulations do not reach zero even at $\theta \ge 10^{\prime}$ from the cluster center.
-This is due to the 2-halo term of the tSZ signal \citep{hill18} dominating over the 1-halo term at larger distances from the cluster center, and it is being reproduced in \diffusionmodel{} simulations to within 5\% when compared to \agora.